 An air purifier is one of the best ways to protect your family from bacteria and allergens.
 However, it’s effectiveness often depends on where you position it.
 Let’s look at some of the things to consider to get the best possible placement for your air purifier.

 Avoid Putting The Air Purifier In A Corner

 One of the biggest mistakes that people make is putting their air purifier into a corner.
 These units are often designed to have some space around the side of them.
 This gives them the area they need to suck in the air and clean it properly.
 In most cases, you’ll need to leave at least 30 inches on all sides of the device.

 You also want to avoid placing the purifier into an area where the top of the device will be boxed in.
 This can also impede airflow, making it harder for the device to function properly.
 To get better airflow, you’ll need to raise the device off the ground.
-As a result, it’s often best to try to place the air purifier on a table or bench.
+As a result, it’s often best to try and place the air purifier on a table or bench.
 When you do this, you’ll need to make sure that the face of the air purifier is facing towards the center of the room.

 Don’t Put Them Near A Window

 Another common mistake that people make it putting the air purifier near an open window.
 The purifier will need to work overtime, trying to clean all the air as it comes into the house.
 Instead, you’ll get the best results by closing the window.
 This will allow the purifier to work through all the air in the room, removing impurities.

 One of the most important aspects to look at when deciding where to put the air purifier is the amount of coverage that you’ll be able to get.
 In most cases, you’ll be able to find this information in the product specifications.
 The coverage-area should be roughly equal to the size of the room that you want to place the purifier in.
 It’s usually OK if the room is a little bigger than the coverage-area listed in the product specifications.